kleinbottle/swanlotus/content/blogs/the-pi-of-archimedes/the-pi-of-archimedes.md

 Note that in the case of 96 sides, we have a _very small angle_ $\theta$ whose $\sin$ and $\tan$ are almost equal.
 This is what gives us tight bounds on the estimate of $\pi$.
 If you know the power series for $\sin\theta$ and $\tan\theta$, you will appreciate even better how the value of $\pi$ is trapped and squeezed between these two rather close limits.

-Remember @eq:triple-96 because it helps us to estimate lower and upper bounds for the value of the circumference.
-Archimedes's application of the [squeeze theorem](https://en.wikipedia.org/wiki/Squeeze_theorem) nineteen centuries before the calculus was invented is illustrated in the series of figures, @fig:six-gon to @fig:ninety-six-gon.
+Remember [@eq:triple-96] because it helps us to estimate lower and upper bounds for the value of the circumference.
+Archimedes's application of the [squeeze theorem](https://en.wikipedia.org/wiki/Squeeze_theorem) nineteen centuries before the calculus was invented is illustrated in the series of figures, [@fig:six-gon;@fig:twelve-gon;@fig:twenty-four-gon;@fig:forty-eight-gon;@fig:ninety-six-gon].

-[Sanity check](https://en.wiktionary.org/wiki/sanity_check): Does $2\pi = 6.2820$, from a calculator, lie within the bounds of @eq:triple-96?
+[Sanity check](https://en.wiktionary.org/wiki/sanity_check): Does $2\pi = 6.2820$, from a calculator, lie within the bounds of [@eq:triple-96]?
 Yes, indeed, and we are [home and dry](https://dictionary.cambridge.org/dictionary/english/be-home-and-dry).

 Second sanity check: When $n$ is very large, we expect $n\sin\frac{180°}{n}$ to be closer and closer to the true value.
 Setting $n = 10^6$ and evaluating on a calculator we get $10^6\sin\frac{180°}{10^6} = 3.14159$ which is reassuring.
 This deep connection between the circle and the trigonometric functions also explains why they are sometimes called the _circular functions_.
 Indeed, the values $n\sin\frac{\pi}{n}$ and $n\sin\tan{\pi}{n}$ both converge to $\pi$ for very large $n$.
 The interested reader should plot these two curves.

+WHERE SHOULD THIS GO?

+Imagine the mathematical [fortitude](https://www.merriam-webster.com/word-of-the-day/fortitude-2019-11-21) of Archimedes to [plough on](https://www.collinsdictionary.com/dictionary/english/plough-on)---without algebra or trigonometry or the decimal number system---to establish the value of $\pi$.

+Before we consider numerical results, there are two aspects of the problem and the approach taken by Archimedes that I wish to discuss.

 ### Recursion and Iteration